Kurento/kurento-room/README.md

 means of WebRTC.
 These modules are:

-  * `kurento-room-sdk` - module that provides a management interface for developers of multimedia conferences (rooms) applications in Java
+  * `kurento-room-sdk` - module that provides a management interface for developers of multimedia conferences (rooms) applications in Java.
-  * `kurento-room-server` - Kurento’s own implementation of a room API, it provides the WebSockets API for the communications between room clients and the server.
+  * `kurento-room-server` - Kurento’s own implementation of server-side room management.
+It provides a WebSockets API for the communications between room clients and the server.
-  * `kurento-room-client` - Java library that uses WebSockets and JSON-RPC to interact with the server-side of the Room API.
-Can be used to implement the client-side of a room application.
+  * `kurento-room-client` - Java library that uses WebSockets and JSON-RPC to interact with the Room Server.
+Can be used to implement the client-side of a room application based on our server.
   * `kurento-room-client-js` - Javascript library that acts as wrapper for several JS APIs (WebRTC, WebSockets, Kurento Utils).
-Can be used to implement the client-side of a room application.
+Can be used to implement the client-side of a room application based on our server.
-  * `kurento-room-demo` - demonstration project, contains the client-side implementation (HTML, Javascript, graphic resources) and embeds the room server to provide the functionality required for group communications
+  * `kurento-room-test` - integration and functionality tests for the room server applications (demo & basic).
-  * `kurento-room-test` - integration and functionality tests for the basic room server application
+  * `kurento-room-demo` - demonstration project, contains the client-side implementation (HTML, Javascript, graphic resources) and embeds the Room Server to provide the functionality required for group communications.
-  * `kurento-room-demo-test` - integration and functionality tests for the demo application.
+  * `kurento-room-basicapp` - lighter demonstration project.

 There is extensive [documentation][doc-kurento-room] on each of these components together with a tutorial based on the Room demo.
 These docs are generated from a